Ohio State and Duke graduates are the first official coaching hires for new head coach Kevin McGuff

 25 riders made up the OSUDA team

-Patrick Klein will be in his third year as an assistant coach at Ohio State and his first under head coach Kevin McGuff in 2013-14.
+Patrick Klein will be in his fifth year as an assistant coach at Ohio State and his third under head coach Kevin McGuff in 2014-15.

-Klein helped the Buckeyes to 43 wins during the past two seasons as an assistant under Jim Foster, working primarily with the post players and recruiting.
+Klein helped the Buckeyes to 43 wins during his first two seasons as an assistant under Jim Foster, working primarily with the post players and recruiting.
 In 2011-12 in his first year as an assistant in Columbus, Klein helped the Buckeyes to their school-record 10th consecutive NCAA tournament and a 25-7 overall record.

 "I am honored to be able to continue my coaching career at my alma mater and one of the greatest universities in the country," Klein said.
 "I have always had a tremendous amount of respect for Kevin McGuffand I am excited to work under his leadership."